 Sociologist Patricia Hill Collins introduced controlling images in her 1986 Social Problems article “Learning from the Outsider Within” to describe the stereotypes that provide the basis for the dehumanization of Black women and the exploitation of their labor.
-Collins expands on this concept in “Mammies, Matriarchs, and other Controlling Images,” the fourth chapter of her book Black Feminist Thought.
+Collins expands on this concept in “Mammies, Matriarchs, and Other Controlling Images,” the fourth chapter of her book Black Feminist Thought.

 Part of the mission of Black feminism, according to Collins, involves challenging the controlling images that affect Black women.
 Controlling images result from binary oppositional thinking that emphasizes and then reinforces differences among social groups.
-Such thinking implies a superiority and inferiority in social relationships, leading to the objectification and domination of one group over another.
+Such thinking implies superiority and inferiority in social relationships, leading to the objectification and domination of one group over another.

 Oppositional binary thinking as reported by Collins leads society to devalue Black women due to the cult of true womanhood.
-Society thus upholds middle class white women as the symbol of purity, piety, submissiveness, and domesticity.
+Society thus upholds middle-class white women as the symbol of purity, piety, submissiveness, and domesticity.
 Black women, on the other hand, have to grapple with five different controlling images: the mammy, the matriarch, the welfare mother, the Black lady, and the Jezebel.
-In this blog I summarize each of these stereotypes as described by Collins in Black Feminist Thought.
+In this blog, I summarize each of these stereotypes as described by Collins in Black Feminist Thought.

 The controlling image of the Mammy characterizes Black women as domestic servants who epitomize faithfulness and obedience.
 Typically, people think of Hattie McDaniel’s portrayal in the 1939 film Gone with the Wind.

 This portrayal depicted how the Mammy serves as the ideal relationship between Black women and white men in positions of power.
 According to Collins, the Mammy operates at the center of the intersectionality of race, gender, class and sexuality.
 Society, particularly during the colonial era, uses this controlling image to justify the social positions of multiple groups.